 There are so many company’s, schools and organizations offering a slue of online degrees that it can be overwhelming to sift through the haze and digest everything that seems to come at you at lightening speed.
 It can be equally difficult to know what the “best” training match is for you in terms of your career goals as a caregiver.
 Caregiver training is not complex, nor difficult but it is important and necessary if you are working in a care home/assisted living facility.

 Having said this, many prospective caregivers tend to mistaken caregiver training with CNA training.
 Quite the contrary.
 Right off the top, CNA training is going to take longer and cost more than caregiver training and certification.
 Likewise, CNA training is typically more comprehensive than caregiver training is.
-Third, while many CNA’s may work in assisted living facilities you will often see CNA’s in a hospital or hospice settings, as opposed to caregivers who typically are seen more in the care home/assisted living facility setting.
+Third, while many CNA’s may work in assisted living facilities you will often see CNA’s in a hospital or hospice settings, as opposed to caregivers who are typically seen in a broader range of settings to include family caregivers, private duty caregivers, live-in caregivers, home health company caregivers and assisted living facility caregivers.